-The House earns intragovernmental revenue by providing mail and telecommunication services primarily to other legislative entities.
-Intragovernmental costs and exchange revenue represent transactions made between two reporting entities within the Federal government and are disclosed separately from costs and exchange revenue with the public (exchange transactions made between the reporting entity and a non-Federal entity).
+The House earns Intragovernmental revenue by providing mail and telecommunication services primarily to other legislative entities.
+Intragovernmental costs and exchange revenue represent transactions made between two reporting entities within the Federal government and are disclosed separately from costs and exchange revenue with other than Intragovernmental (exchange transactions made between the reporting entity and a non-Federal entity).
 Intragovernmental expenses relate to the source of goods and services purchased by the reporting entity and not to the classification of related revenue.
-The purpose of this classification is to enable the Federal government to provide consolidated financial statements, and not to match public and intragovernmental revenue with costs that are incurred to produce public and intragovernmental revenue.
+The purpose of this classification is to enable the Federal government to provide consolidated financial statements, and not to match other than Intragovernmental and Intragovernmental revenue with costs that are incurred to produce other than Intragovernmental and Intragovernmental revenue.
 The net cost of the House's operations includes gross costs incurred by the House less any exchange revenue earned from House activities.